 The long-awaited pumpkin pie spiced cider from North Shore in Evanston is finally here, just in time for October.
 Unique to the rest of these beers in that it’s a brewed cider with hints of pumpkin spice, Punkin is packed in cans and available at small pubs all over Chicago.

 Whole Hog Beer | Stevens Point, WI

-Whole Hog’s pumpkin-inspired pale ale is only located in and around Wisconsin, so you might have to take a trip up to Racine in order to taste this delectable beer.
+Whole Hog’s offers one of the best pumpkin beers that is categorized as a pale ale.
+This drink is only located in and around Wisconsin, so you might have to take a trip up to Racine in order to taste this delectable pumpkin beer.
 But it’s definitely worth the drive, as the spices noted in their Pumpkin Ale are all kinds of delicious.

 O’Fallon Brewery | Maryland Heights, MO